What is Benefit Fraud? and Types of Benefit Fraud

 What is Benefit Fraud?

 Benefit fraud in the UK involves claiming benefits you’re not entitled to on purpose.
 This can happen by not reporting changes in your circumstances or providing false information.
-It is a serious offence that involves deceiving the government.
-It can take many forms, but the core concept misrepresents your circumstances to receive welfare, unemployment, housing, or other social assistance programmes.
+It is a serious offense that involves deceiving the government.
+It can take many forms, but the core concept misrepresents your circumstances to receive welfare, unemployment, housing, or other social assistance programs.

 Types of Benefit Fraud